-My personal simple recommendation would be to lie down and trip with your eyes closed, and let everything be as it is.
+My personal simple recommendation would be to lie down and trip with your eyes closed ("lay down and stay down"), and let everything be as it is.
 And although it is not commonly mentioned in these guides, having a regular meditation practice prior to tripping can be really helpful.

 Lying down and tripping with your eyes closed while listening to appropriate music can be very powerful.
 It greatly helps to internalize the experience and makes visuals more apparent.
 I first came across this recommendation by way of Stan Grof's book LSD Psychotherapy.
 While many will trip exclusively in other contexts, I would strongly suggest you try this some time, or particularly if it is your first time.

 - The Psychedelic Explorer's Guide (James Fadiman via Amazon)

 - Psychedelic Experience FAQ (erowid)

 - Psychedelic Crisis FAQ (erowid)

 - Using LSD to Imprint the Tibetan-Buddhist Experience (Timothy Leary)

 - NeuroSoup (not a specific guide, but related info, Krystle Cole)

 - Flight Instructions - Navigation within Consciousness (William Richards)